oPatao/spaceUay/README.md

 ---

-> _Space Uay™ - O futuro da moradia está logo ali no MekiMeki._
+> _Space Uay™ - O futuro da moradia está logo ali no MakiMaki._
 > “2000 was the future.
 2025 is retro.”

 ---